Equality of the wobbly and shaky loci: Non-parabolic Higgs pairs

 \section{Non-parabolic Higgs pairs}

-This section shows that the results in the parabolic setup imply equivalent ones in the usual (non parabolic) setup. \begin{definition} Let $D\subset X$ be a reduced divisor, possibly zero.
+This section shows that the results in the parabolic setup imply analogue ones in the usual (non parabolic) setup. \begin{definition} Let $D\subset X$ be a reduced divisor, possibly zero.
 A $D$-twisted Higgs pair is $(E,\varphi)$ where $E$ is a vector bundle and $\varphi\in H^0(X,\End(E)\otimes K(D))$. \end{definition} The moduli space $\M_D(n,d)$ of $D$-twisted Higgs pairs of rank $n$ and degree $d$ is a quasi-projective variety \cite{Nitin}.
 It is Poisson, with symplectic leaves given by the orbits of the residue of the Higgs field along the divisor \cite[Corollary 8.10]{Markman}, \cite[Theorem 4.7.5 ]{Bottacin}.
-Let $\N(n,d)$ denote the moduli space of vector bundles of rank $n$ and degree $d$. \begin{definition} A bundle $E$ is called $D$-very stable if it has no $D$-twisted nilpotent Higgs field.
-If $D=0$, we just say that $E$ is very stable.
-The complement of the $D$-very stable locus $\N^{D-vs}(n,d)$ inside the stable locus $\N^s(n,d)\subset\N(n,d)$ is called the $D$-wobbly locus and denoted by $\mathbf{W}_D$. \end{definition} From Lemma \ref{lm:vs_is_stable} $D$-very stable bundles are stable.
-As a corollary to Proposition \ref{prop:st_vs_iff_proper} we obtain: \begin{corollary} Let $E$ be a stable vector bundle.
-Let $D\subset X$ be a reduced divisor, possibly zero, and let $\V_{E,D}:=H^0(X,\End(E)\otimes K(D))$, $\V_{E,D, n}:=H^0(X,\End(E)\otimes K(D))_{nilp}$.
-Consider the restrictions of the Hitchin map $h_{E,D}:=h|_{V_{E,D}}$ and $h_{E,D,n}:=h|_{V_{E,D,n}}$.
-Then:
+Let $\N(n,d)$ denote the moduli space of vector bundles of rank $n$ and degree $d$.

+Now, the notion of very stability is empty in the meromorphic setup, as the following result shows. \begin{lemma} Every vector bundle has a nilpotent $D$-twisted Higgs field if $D\neq 0$. \end{lemma} \begin{proof} Indeed, by \cite[Theorem 0.1]{RT}, every semistable vector bundle is an extension